Buy Here Pay Here Car Lots Explained (BHPH)

 Most Popular FAQ’s

 This can also be referred to as “BHPH” or in-house car loans.
 So, what is it?
 It’s where a friendly dealer agrees to sell you the rights to a car in their inventory on terms without involving a third-party lender.
-You won’t have to get approval from any bank or lender.
+You won’t have to get welcome from any bank or lender.
 In fact, a BHPH dealership doesn’t check credit scores.

 Each dealership has a list of requirements to finance shoppers.
 When a customer fulfills these conditions, the dealer shows different inventory and car prices available to the buyer then hands over the keys once an agreement has been made.
-Your title remains with your car lot during the repayment period.
+Your title remains with your car during the repayment period.

 Depending upon the state’s maximum allowed interest rate, a buyer can rack up over 30% interest for a BHPH finance offer.
 However, the national average for most BHPH dealerships is about 20% APR.